bioinfo-pf-curie/TMB/README.md

 The idea behind this script is quite simple.
 All variants are scanned and filtered according to the criteria provided by the user.
 If a variant passes all the filters, it is therefore used for the TMB calculation.
 In other words, if no filters are provided, the script will simply count the number of variants.

 The TMB is defined as the number of variants over the size of the genomic region (in Mb).
 In order to calculate the size of the genome (ie. the `effectiveGenomeSize`), the user can provide a BED file (`--bed`) with the design of the assay.
-This bed file should be ordered, 0 based and with no header.
-Another alternative is to use the other feature provided in this script.
+This BED file should be ordered, 0 based and with no header.
+Another alternative is to specify the size of genomic regions using `--effGenomeSize`.
+Importantly, **this is the user responsability to provide the BED corresponding to the experiments.**

-This tool also provides a script to create a bed file based on specific criterias such as annotations, coverage and mapping quality thresholds defined by the user (script in `bin/pyEffGenomeSize.py`).
+In addition, we provide the `pyEffGenomicSize.py` script to calculate this genome effective size from a bed file according to a few criterias such as annotations, coverage and mapping quality thresholds defined by the user (script in `bin/pyEffGenomeSize.py`).

-Indeed, it is usually recommended to adapt the genome size to the filters applied.
-For instance, if only coding variants are used, it would make sense to use only the genomic size of coding region for the TMB calculation.
-So far, **this is the user responsability to provide an intial bed file with corresponding genomic features.** and to specify it to the `pyEffGenomeSize.py` script or directly to the `--bed` parameter.
-The user can also provide the size of the bed with the `--effGenomeSize` parameter.

 ## Quick help